 - Your state’s Department of Natural Resources

-- The nongame division of the Department of Fish and Game
+- The non-game division of the Department of Fish and Game

-Have doubts about how to care for a venomous snake?
-Contact one of the responsible breeders or vendors of the particular reptile you’re interested in keeping.
+Contact a responsible breeder or vendor of the particular reptile you’re interested in keeping.
 If you need help with the permits and laws in your state and area, contact the Department of Natural Resources or Fish and Game.

-When you’re knowledgeable about the habits of a venomous snake, allowing one into your home can bring a lot of happiness.
+When you’re knowledgeable about the habits of venomous snakes, allowing one into your home can bring a lot of happiness.
 You may feel that your hunt for an extraordinary pet is at last over.